-No member of the Committee was an employee during 2012.
-Christine Standish and John Standish are officers and director of J. S. Standish Co.
+No member of the Committee was an employee during 2013.
+John Standish is an officer and director of J. S. Standish Co.
 (See "SHARE OWNERSHIP" on page 10.)

 Nonmanagement directors.
-Meetings of the "nonmanagement" directors, as defined by the NYSE Rules, are regularly held at the conclusion of each meeting of the Board.
+Meetings of the "nonmanagement" directors, as defined by the NYSE Rules, are regularly held at the conclusion of each regularly scheduled meeting of the Board.
 The current nonmanagement directors include all of the directors other than Dr. Morone.
-Meetings of the nonmanagement directors during 2012 were chaired by the Chairman.
+Meetings of the nonmanagement directors during 2013 were chaired by the Chairman.
 The Chairman also acts as a liaison between the directors and the Chief Executive Officer, and facilitates communication among the directors.
 Interested persons may communicate with the Chairman and the nonmanagement directors by writing to: Chairman, Albany International Corp., 216 Airport Drive, Rochester, New Hampshire 03867.